Forces appear to be gathering to push America toward the greatest aggrandizement of the state since the New Deal.

 The Flight from Virtue

-Editor’s Note: This essay is part of Law & Liberty symposium on Michael Anton’s After the Flight 93 Election.
+Editor’s Note: This essay is part of a Law & Liberty symposium on Michael Anton’s After the Flight 93 Election.

 Thirty-seven Americans died on Flight 93.
 How many of them were Democrats?
 How many of them would have voted for Hillary Clinton in 2016?